Weather’s Pervasive Impact on Aviation

 Cancellation Rates

-Flights cancelled due to weather, either at origin or destination.
-Winter storms and hurricanes can drive cancellation rates above 50% at affected airports.
+Flights killed by weather, either at origin or destination.
+Major winter storms and hurricanes can push cancellation rates above 50% at affected airports.
+I’ve seen entire hub operations collapse in a single afternoon.

 Fuel Cost Impact

-Additional fuel burned due to weather-related deviations, holds, and diversions.
-Strong headwinds on specific routes can add thousands of dollars in fuel costs per flight.
+Additional fuel burned due to weather-related rerouting, holding, and diversions.
+Strong headwinds on certain routes can add thousands of dollars in unplanned fuel costs per flight.
+Multiply that across a fleet and a season, and the numbers get very large very fast.

 Traffic Flow Management